NB: Price shown includes 20% UK VAT. This will be automatically deducted at checkout for non-UK orders.

 Does Labradar work with shotguns?
 Currently Labradar will obtain velocities from most Slug type projectiles but at this time it will not read multiple pellet projectiles.

 Will Labradar pick up shot from other shooters?
 Labradar accuracy will not be affected by other shots being fired into your radar beam.
 Part of the technology built into the system allows it to determine if the shot came from very near the radar unit or if it came in from another location.
 Since the radar tracking is only active for a fraction of a second it is nearly impossible for you to receive a velocity from another shooter nearby.
 Your unit also has an adjustment in it to "turn off" most gunshots that are nearby, yet allow your shot to operate the unit.
 In rare case your unit may trigger on another shooters muzzle blast.
 If this does occur, you can easily delete that shot from your data.

-Labradar accessories are also available links below:
+A number of Labradar accessories are also available, links below: